oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 The `issuer` value returned MUST be identical to the `iss` value of the JWT.
 If these values are not identical, the data contained in the response MUST NOT be used.

-# Presenting Verifiable Credentials

-This section defines encoding, validation and processing rules for presentations of SD-JWT VCs.

-## Key Binding JWT

-If the presentation of the SD-JWT VC includes a Key Binding JWT, the Key Binding JWT MUST adhere to the rules defined in Section 5.3 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-The Key Binding JWT MAY include addtional claims which, when not understood, MUST be ignored by the Verifier.

-## Examples

-The following is a non-normative example of a presentation of the SD-JWT shown above including a Key Binding JWT:

-<{{examples/01/sd_jwt_presentation.txt}}

-In this presentation, the Holder provides only the Disclosure for the claim `address`.
-Other claims are not disclosed to the Verifier.

-The following example shows a presentation of a (different) SD-JWT without a Key Binding JWT:

-<{{examples/02/sd_jwt_presentation.txt}}

 # Security Considerations {#security-considerations}